 If this really grinds your gears, try to drive outside of peak travel times.
-This could be as simple as scheduling some study, extracurricular, or friend time on campus after your classes.
+This could be as simple as scheduling some study, extracurricular, or friend time on campus before or after your classes.

-Keep up to date on UBC construction and road closures, so that you’re prepared for any detours ahead of time.
+Keep up to date on UBC construction, so that you’re prepared for any closures or detours ahead of time.

-Pre-purchase a daily permit online from UBC Parking for $8.25 instead of the $16 if you purchase at the parkade.
-With tax, the permit works out to about $10.50 and you'll have access to one parkade ALL.
+Pre-purchase a daily permit online from UBC Parking for $9.22 instead of the $20 it'd cost if you purchase at the parkade.
+With tax, the permit works out to $12 and you'll have access to one parkade ALL.
 DAY.
 LONG.